fintoc-com/quickstart/README.md

 # Fintoc Quickstart
 Fintoc Quickstart is the repository that allows you to test Fintoc locally using the Fintoc Widget and the Fintoc SDKs.
-The Fintoc Quickstart repository has a frontend application written in Vue.js, which integrates the Widget, as well as multiple backend applications that use the languages supported by the Fintoc SDKs.
+The Fintoc Quickstart repository has a frontend application written in React, which integrates the Widget, as well as multiple backend applications that use the languages supported by the Fintoc SDKs.

 # 1. Clone the repository
 Clone the repository using your prefered terminal: